MarianoChaves/pygent/docs/getting-started.md

 `/cp` to copy files into the workspace and `/new` to restart the conversation while keeping the current runtime.
 Use `/tools` to enable or disable specific tools on the fly.
-Pass `--confirm-bash` when launching the CLI to require confirmation before running any `bash` command.
+Pass `--no-confirm-bash` if you want to skip the default confirmation before running any `bash` command.
 Add `--ban-cmd NAME` to prevent certain commands entirely.
 The `/save DIR` command copies the workspace, the CLI log and relevant